joypixels/emoji-toolkit/README.md

 ## Usage
 You'll find basic usage examples here in the [/examples/](examples/) directory, and links to usage demos in [USAGE.md](USAGE.md).

+## Change Log
+See the [releases page](https://github.com/joypixels/emoji-toolkit/releases) for information on what's new in the latest release.

 ## Information